timonwong/ScalaFormat/README.md

 {
     // If the executable is not in the system path, you may have to set the java executable manually "java_executable": "java",
+    // Absolute path to your scalariform binary, leave null to use the one shipped with this plugin "scalariform_jar": null,
     // Auto format on file save
     "autoformat_on_save": false,
     // scalariform command line options - preferences